Whether you’re greening up your space or crafting a gift for a friend, a DIY terrarium is a great choice.

 Gardening tools –

-Now you’ve got everything you need to make your DIY terrarium and get it going, but need something else.
+Now you’ve got everything you need to make your custom terrarium and get it going, but you feel that you’re missing something.

-One of the best parts of making your own terrarium is getting to choose what goes inside.
-From plants to snails, you’re the boss!
-So, do some planning before you begin construction – you don’t want a snail that can’t coexist with your favorite plant.
+One of the best parts of this process is choosing your terrarium plants!
+From plants to animals, you’re the boss as far as what’s allowed inside.
+So, do some planning before you begin construction – you don’t want a shrimp that can’t coexist with your favorite plant.
+Learn more about easy animals to care for in your self sustaining ecosystem here.

 Think about what kind of aesthetic you want your terrarium to have.
 Most importantly, think carefully about the science behind it all as you plan.